pip-services/pip-services-docs/content/en/python/mongodb/connect/_index.md

 ### Classes

 #### [MongoDbConnection](mongodb_connection)
-MongoDB connection using plain driver.
+MongoDB connection using the official driver.
 By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.